compono/yutalent-devhub/README.md

 - <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/Plugin_Template">Plugin Template</a> - a skeleton plugin for how we like our code to be developed - for developer reference only

+- <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/MailChimp">MailChimp</a> - sync's contacts from the contact database into MailChimp for newsletter management.
+Different contact record types (prospect, candidate, client etc) can be inserted into different MailChimp lists

 ## Under development

 Current plugins under development.
 You may browse the code for reference at anytime.

-- <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/SMS_2Way">SMS 2Way</a> - allows client to send out SMS messages to contacts, wuth both the outbound and reply messages recorded as notes in the contact database
+- <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/SMS">SMS</a> - allows client to send out SMS messages to contacts recorded as notes in the contact database

-- <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/MailChimp">MailChimp</a> - sync's contacts from the contact database into MailChimp for newsletter management.
-Different contact record types (prospect, candidate, client etc) can be inserted into different MailChimp lists.
+- <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/Branded_CV_Export">Branded CV Export</a> - allows recruitment consultants to download company branded, anonymised PDFs they can send on to their clients

+- <a href="https://github.com/oneworldmarket/wutalent-devhub/tree/master/plugin_code/Reject_Auto_Responder">Rejected Candidate Auto-responder</a> - create a standard rejection email for applicants who aren't right for the role